-In January 2011, I started the Spring edition of the digital storytelling (DS106) MOOC that’s ran out University of Mary Washington (UMW) in Virginia, USA.
+In January 2011, I started the Spring edition of the digital storytelling (DS106) MOOC that’s facilitated by the University of Mary Washington (UMW) in Virginia, USA.
 This was the first year DS106 was offered as an open MOOC style course alongside the existing face-to-face classes.
-What’s funny about the course is that even though it officially finished in May 2011, I’m still DS106′ing.
+What’s funny about the course is that even though it officially finished in May 2011, I’m still DS106’ing.

 You see, DS106 is like no other course.
 It starts like any other course, it becomes a preoccupation, and then a never-ending obsession.
 An obsession to generate creative output every day in public.
 That’s what DS106 is all about.
 It’s about creating and taking control of your online identity.
 It’s about understanding how to use digital tools.
 It’s about practice.
 It’s about engaging your own creative process, failing in public and failing often.
 Failing, so you can improve and refine your skills.
 DS106 is also about sharing your failure and success with others.
 Others, who are also engaging and sharing their own creative process.